The Oakland Chinatown Chamber would like to thank the sponsors of StreetFest 2018

 If you wish to drive, visit our directions page for more information.
 Information on parking garages can also be found on our directions page

-China's Spirit Music Ensemble will be appearing at the StreetFest Cultural Stage on Saturday August 24th at 1:00PM
+Soul'd Out will be appearing at the StreetFest Popular Stage on Sunday August 26 at 2:00PM

-Jest Jammin' will be appearing at the StreetFest Popular Stage on Sunday, August 26, 2:00PM.
+Jest Jammin' will be appearing at the StreetFest Popular Stage on Saturday August 25th at 2:00PM

 Led by the Rev. Norman Fong, Jest Jammin' aka "Chinatown Soul Band", has entertained the public for 40 years.
 In 1968 Norman Fong, Brad Lum, & Ed Toy, got together with a couple of other friends, formed a band that was unnamed until 1971 when they added more members and officially called themselves Jest Jammin'.
 They are the last of the "Local Chinatown bands" from the 60's and 70's, and are still enjoying a popularity from an enthusiastic public.
 Comprised of "home grown" talent, Jest Jammin' has been performing their wide repertoire of music from the soulful 60's and 70's, including tunes from recent decades.

 Purple Silk Music will be appearing at the StreetFest Cultural Stage.
 Schedule TBD